Reopening & Cleaning Procedures for post lockdown

 Health and Safety of Guests

-• Remote check-ins are available to cut down on face-to-face interactions.
+• Contact less check-ins are being used to cut down on face-to-face interactions.

 • CDC resources provided to any guest while staying on property.
 These resources are available

 • CDC guidance provided to guests traveling with pets and service/assistance animals if the

 • All properties will provide local COVID-19 guidance for guests.

 • Employees or contractors working in short-term rentals will be provided CDC related safety guidance to